Betz's law: Upper bounds on wind turbines

 Although it is often touted (e.g.) as the definitive upper bound on energy extraction by any possible wind turbine, it is not.
 Despite the misleading title of his article, Betz (nor Lanchester) never made such an unconditional claim.
 Notably, a wind turbine operating at the Betz maximum efficiency has a non-zero wind velocity wake.
 Any actuator disk placed downstream of the first will extract added power and so the combined dual actuator complex exceeds Betz limit.
 The second actuator disk could be, but need not be, in the far field wind zone (parallel streamline) for this consideration to hold.

 The reason for this surprising exception to a law based solely on energy and flux conservation laws lurks in the seemingly modest assumption of transverse uniformity of the axial wind profile within the stream lines.
 For example, the aforementioned dual actuator wind turbine has, downstream, a transverse wind profile that has two distinct velocities and thus is not bound by the limits of the single actuator disk.

 Mathematically, the derivation for a single actuator disk implicitly embeds the assumption that the wind does not change velocity as it transits the "infinitely thin" actuator; in contrast, in the dual actuator hybrid, the wind does change velocity as it transits, invalidating the derivation's key step requiring constant velocity.
 A single infinitely thin actuator cannot change the velocity because it would otherwise not conserve flux, but in the hybrid pair, flux can be shed (outside the crossection) between the actuators allowing a different final outlet velocity than the inlet velocity.

-Physical multi-coaxial-rotor wind turbines have been analyzed.
-Although these do not exceeded Betz limit in practice, this may be attributable to the fact that rotors not only have losses but must also obey angular momentum and the blade element momentum theory which limits their efficiency below Betz limit.
+A universal upper bound for wind harvesters generalizing the Betz law formulation to variable axial velocity finds an upper bound of 2/3 of the subtended wind energy can be harvested.Physical multi-coaxial-rotor wind turbines have been analyzed.
+Although these do not exceeded Betz limit in practice, this may be attributable to the fact that rotors not only have losses but must also obey angular momentum and the blade element momentum theory which limits their efficiency below Betz limit..

-Modern research has suggested that a more relaxed higher bound of $\tfrac{2}{3}$ can be achieved when the "unneeded assumptions" in the Betz's law derivation are removed.